A deliciously thick, creamy mango and peach smoothie that is healthy and full of flavor – the perfect smoothie recipe for breakfast or snack!

 Frequently Asked Questions

-Yes, you have to peel the skin of the fresh peaches to get a creamier consistency for smoothies.
+Yes, peeling the skin of fresh peaches will help achieve a creamier consistency for your smoothie.

 Yes, you can make this smoothie with canned fruit.
 Be sure to use canned peaches packed in juice rather than heavy syrup (as it has added sugar).
 Substitute 1 cup of peaches with 1 cup of canned peaches.
 You can also swap in the juice with milk in the recipe.